Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Conclusions

-In this work we constrained deviations from the Copernican principle, the spatial homogeneity of the Universe on large scales, and from the \lcdm model, using a set of null tests -- identities that have to be equal to a constant value at all redshifts, using current and forecast data.
-For the latter, we mainly focused on the constraints coming from synergies between \Euclid and other surveys, namely DESI and LSST, using both BAO and SNe data.
+We have constrained deviations from the Copernican principle, the spatial homogeneity of the Universe on large scales, and from the \lcdm model using a set of null tests, that is, identities that have to be equal to a constant value at all redshifts, using current and forecast data.
+For the latter, we mainly focused on the constraints coming from synergies between \Euclid and other surveys, namely DESI and LSST, using BAO and SNe data.

-In \Cref{sec:theory} we presented several mechanisms where fundamental assumptions of the standard cosmological model, such as spatial homogeneity and the Copernican principle, may break down, as in the case of, for instance, Bianchi or LTB models.
-For this reason, we employed two theory-agnostic reconstruction approaches, one based on machine learning, called the GA, and another based on binning the data and then fitting a simple CPL-like parametrization, which we called the PA.
-These approaches allowed us to derive constraints on any deviation from the standard model, making only few assumptions on the redshift trends of these deviations.
-Avoiding any further assumptions is particularly important as assuming a particular model and then fitting the data, introduces theoretical biases and, as we have shown, makes it prone to misinterpreting deviations from the standard model.
+In \Cref{sec:theory} we presented several mechanisms for which fundamental assumptions of the standard cosmological model, such as spatial homogeneity and the Copernican principle, may break down, as in the case of Bianchi or LTB models, for instance.
+For this reason, we employed two theory-agnostic reconstruction approaches, one approach based on machine learning, called the GA, and another based on binning the data and then fitting a simple CPL-like parameterization, which we called the PA.
+These approaches allowed us to derive constraints on any deviation from the standard model with only a few assumptions on the redshift trends of these deviations.
+Avoiding any further assumptions is particularly important as assuming a particular model and then fitting the data introduces theoretical biases, and as we have shown, makes it prone to misinterpreting deviations from the standard model.

-In order to probe for deviations from the Copernican principle, the spatial homogeneity of the Universe on large scales, and from the \lcdm model, we used a set of null tests proposed over the years in the literature, which we summarized in \Cref{sec:tests}.
-These tests probe different aspects of the aforementioned assumptions and provide a holistic approach to quantifying whether we could detect any deviations from them.
+In order to probe for deviations from the Copernican principle, the spatial homogeneity of the Universe on large scales, and from the \lcdm model we used a set of null tests proposed over the years in the literature, which we summarized in \Cref{sec:tests}.
+These tests probe different aspects of the aforementioned assumptions and provide a holistic approach to quantifying whether we might be able to detect any deviations from them.

-We first considered the currently available SNe and BAO data and using the GA we found that, within the errors, all the tests are compatible with the null hypothesis, that is, no deviations from the assumptions of the standard cosmological model, see \Cref{sec:currentresults} and \Cref{fig:current}.
-This is to be expected to some level, given the large uncertainties of these data sets and the fact that the BAO points come from a plethora of different surveys, each with their own systematic uncertainties.
+We first considered the currently available SNe and BAO data.
+Using the GA, we found that within the errors, all the tests are compatible with the null hypothesis, that is, there were no deviations from the assumptions of the standard cosmological model, see \Cref{sec:currentresults} and \Cref{fig:current}.
+This is to be expected to some extent because the uncertainties of the currently available SNe and BAO data are large, which makes it difficult to detect any trends in the underlying cosmological model.